LuC-9/custom-portfolio/content/experience/Senior-Engineer.md

 ---

-• Building and maintaining a cloud-native Internal Developer Platform using Crossplane, ArgoCD, and Kubernetes to enable self-service infrastructure and GitOps workflows.
+• Built backend services and platform components for an Internal Developer Platform used by 20+ engineering teams, enabling standardized deployments and self-service workflows

-• Developing backend services in Spring Boot to support platform orchestration, automation, and policy enforcement.

-• Collaborating with SRE teams to design scalable, secure infrastructure abstractions for streamlined developer experience.
+• Implemented Kubernetes-native delivery using ArgoCD and GitOps, reducing deployment failures by 40–50%
+• Built Crossplane abstractions reducing environment provisioning time from days to under 30 minutes
+• Developed Spring Boot orchestration services cutting manual operational effort by 40%